longJ91/Algorithm/README.md

 # Algorithm

-Solution for algorithm problem in codeground.
+Solution for algorithm problem in codeground and basic data struct & algorithm.